eltons-academy/az-204/modules/containers-aca/README.md

 az containerapp env create --name rng -g labs-aca
 ```

-> You'll see this also create a Log Analytics Workspace.
+You'll see this also create a Log Analytics Workspace.
 This is a service for collecting, storing and querying log data and metrics.
 ACA automatically wires up container logs to write to Log Analytics.

+---
+🧭 Explore your environment in the Azure Portal - from the [ACA environments list](https://portal.azure.com/#browse/Microsoft.App%2FmanagedEnvironments).
+Here are some key points:

+- _Overview_ shows the static IP address for the environment
+- _Settings...Workload profiles_ to create a reusable compute profile
+- _Ingress...Custom DNS suffix_ to have your own DNS name instead of a random one
+- _Apps_ lists all the container apps in the environment

+---

 Now you can use `az containerapp create` to create a new Container App in the environment.